Why Choose Kyoto University?

 For further details, you can access the Admissions Guide

 Energy Science: International Energy Science Course

 The Graduate School of Energy Science aims at educating students in becoming able to take the initiative in solving energy problems with creative ways so that they can contribute to the development of a sustainable world.
 There are four departments available in the program: Socio-Environmental Energy Science, Fundamental Energy Science, Energy Conversion Science, and Energy Science and Technology.

 Doctoral students enrolled in the program are required to conduct independent and original research on a topic in energy science under the scholarly supervision of faculty members, and they will need to be able to successfully defend their thesis in an oral examination besides taking a minimum of 4 credits in lectures and seminars.

-The program aims to equip students with strong research skills, from conducting experiments, analyzing data, to making presentations on results.
+Students under this program will be provided the education curriculum to pursue the new biostudies at the world’s top-level and equipped with strong research skills.
 Within the program, there are two smaller divisions, named the Division of Integrated Life Science (ILS) and the Division of Systemic Life Science (SLS).

 The SLS laboratories focus on higher-order mechanisms such as the brain and immune system and explore the fundamental molecular mechanisms of human diseases in search of new treatments for currently incurable diseases.

 Students under this program will have access to a research body called the ‘Hall of Global Environmental Research’, an educational body called the ‘School of Global Environmental Studies’, and a supporting body for education and research called the ‘Grove of Universal Learning’.
 There are three departments that students can choose to specialize: